Hosting Your Own Launch Server

 Setting Configuration Values These settings only apply to on-site installations.
 When using a hosted SaaS plan, Veracity will manage the settings for your deployment.
 Contact support if you require modifications to the settings on your hosted ...

 Veracity Launch is a cloud-based learning experience portal for hosting and delivering online learning content.
-It enables learning and development teams to more easily deploy e-learning content quickly without the need for a Learning Management ...
+It lets learning and development teams deploy e-learning content quickly and easily without the need for a Learning Management System ...